-There is not one region of the planet that provides us with an entire fossil history of life on Earth.
-This is precisely why places like Big Bend National Park, which have an emphasis on one time frame, mean so much to the understanding of life on earth.
-Big Bend National Park’s geologic history is diverse, however much of the fossil record is found around the late Cretaceous and early Tertiary.
-There are many textbook examples of fossilized life as it was found many years ago, here today for us to discover.
+There isn't a single region on the planet that has an all-inclusive fossil history of life on Earth.
+This is why places like Big Bend National Park, which have an emphasis on one time frame, can contribute so much to our knowledge base.
+Big Bend National Park’s geologic history is not only complex and diverse, but also contains an amazing fossil record of the late Cretaceous and early Tertiary periods.

 Did You Know?

 The largest spider found in Big Bend National Park is the Tarantula.
 Males are often seen crossing the roads in late summer or early fall searching for a mate.
 More...